gianxddddd/devscripts/README.md

 - Python is not installed in default, so you have to install it directly from their [website](https://python.org).
 - pip is also needed, visit this [tutorial](https://phoenixnap.com/kb/install-pip-windows) to install pip.

+## OpenJDK
+One of the features, jadx, is based on Java, if you don't have Java installed, you can [install](https://www.java.com/en/download/) here.

 ## Required Packages
 NOTE: `install.txt` should not be deleted if you haven't installed it's required packages.